8 Natural Skin Care Tips

 2. Battling Dry Skin

 If your skin is tight or scaly, and you’re looking for something to improve its condition, try supplementing with sources of essential fatty acid.
 Evening primrose oil, black currant oil and borage oil are all good sources of GLA (gamma-linolenic acid), which promotes healthy growth of skin, hair and nails.
 Of the three oils, black currant oil (in doses of 500 mg twice a day) is the most economical remedy for dry skin conditions.
 You won’t see immediate results from this treatment, but in six to eight weeks you’ll begin to notice positive changes.
-To discover more about the supplements that can address your unique skin and overall health challenges, visit the Vitamin Advisor.

 3. Understanding Eczema